-Pulse Width Modulation charge controllers have been around longer and are simpler and less expensive than MPPT controllers.
+Best for: Those with smaller systems (vans, RVs, tiny homes), those living in warmer climates Pulse Width Modulation charge controllers have been around longer and are simpler and less expensive than MPPT controllers.
 PWM controllers regulate the flow of energy to the battery by reducing the current gradually, called "pulse width modulation.”
 In contrast to providing a steady output, pulse width modulation charge controllers provide a series of short charging pulses to the battery.

-When batteries are full, PWM charge controllers keep supplying a tiny amount of power to keep batteries full.
-This two-stage regulating is the perfect fit for a system that may experience little energy use.
+When batteries are full, PWM charge controllers keep supplying a tiny amount of power to keep your batteries full.
+This two-stage regulation is the perfect fit for a system that may experience little energy use.
 PWM controllers are best for small scale applications because the solar panel system and batteries must have matching voltages.
 The current is drawn out of the panel at just above the battery voltage.

 Many PWM charge controllers come with a diverse set of extra features.
 Renogy’s Wanderer 10A PWM charge controller can be used with a 12V or 24V battery or battery bank and comes equipped with self-diagnostics and electronic protection functions to prevent damage from installation mistakes or system faults.

-Maximum Power Point Tracking Controllers: Best for those wanting a highly efficient system
+Maximum Power Point Tracking Controllers: Best for those wanting a highly efficient